MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 ms.date: 03/16/2020
 ---

-# Create a service hook for Azure DevOps Services and Team Foundation Server (TFS) with Microsoft Teams
+# Create a service hook for Team Foundation Server (TFS) with Microsoft Teams

 >[!NOTE]
 > If you use Azure DevOps Services, we recommend you use